bamadesigner/my-multi-author-plugin/README.md

 **Right now, the plugin does not have a settings page so, if you'd like to use the multi author functionality on a post type other than "post", you will have to use the "my_multi_author_post_types" filter.**

+## Development

+If you want to use, or develop for, this plugin, you'll have to run gulp to compile the assets:

+1. Run `npm install` (which will automatically run `composer install`.
+2. Run `gulp`.
+3. Deploy.
+4. Done.

 ## Hooks

 ### Filters